rodneypuplampu/site-reliability-engineering-best-practices/README.md

-# Google Kubernetes SRE Strategy Framework User Portal Deployment
+# Agentic Automation of DevOps Pipelines and SRE Strategies Best Practices

 A comprehensive guide for implementing Site Reliability Engineering (SRE) practices in Kubernetes environments.